30 Surefire Dog-Training Tips and Techniques

 You’ll get the best from your dog if you commit to long-term obedience training and don’t forget that your training sessions are great for bonding.

 Puppy training is all about raising a healthy, well-socialized dog who knows how to behave both in many different environments.
 But it’s also something to enjoy.
+If you need convincing, just check out all of the cute photos and dog captions on Instagram.

 “At the end of the day, you want your puppy to understand that you are training, but you are having fun while doing it,” says Sparky.